smalltong02/keras-llm-robot/readme.md

 ## Environment Setup

-  1. Install Anaconda or Miniconda and Git, Windows users also need to install the CMake tool.
+  1. Install Anaconda or Miniconda and Git.
+Windows users also need to install the CMake tool, Ubuntu users need to install gcc tools.

   2. Create a virtual environment named keras-llm-robot using conda and install Python of 3.10 or 3.11:
   ```bash